hyperledger/cello/docs/dashboard_operator.md

-# Dashboard
+# Dashboard for Operator

-By default, the dashboard will listen on port `8080` at the Master Node, and operators can login in with default `admin:pass` credential.
+By default, the operator dashboard will listen on port `8080` at the Master Node, and operators can login in with default `admin:pass` credential.

 The left panel gives quick link to various functions, including `overview`, `system status`, `Hosts`, `Active Clusters`, `Inused Clusters`, `Release History` and `About`.